Diseases & Conditions

 More than 90% of patients with plantar fasciitis will improve within 10 months of starting simple treatment methods.

 Rest.
 Decreasing or even stopping the activities that make the pain worse is the first step in reducing the pain.
-You may need to stop athletic activities where your feet pound on hard surfaces (for example, running or step aerobics).
+You may need to stop athletic activities where your feet pound on hard surfaces (for example, running, dancing, or step aerobics).
+Your provider may recommend that you use a walking boot and crutches for a short period of time to allow your foot to rest.

 - Calf stretch